swagger-api/swagger-codegen/README.md

 ## Thank You

-💚💚💚 We'd like to give a big shout our to all those who've contributed to Swagger Codegen, be that in raising issues, fixing bugs, [authoring templates](./docs/template-creators.md), or crafting useful [content](./docs/public-content.md) for others to benefit from. 💚💚💚
+💚💚💚 We'd like to give a big shout out to all those who've contributed to Swagger Codegen, be that in raising issues, fixing bugs, [authoring templates](./docs/template-creators.md), or crafting useful [content](./docs/public-content.md) for others to benefit from. 💚💚💚